-Known for its chic, pared-down atmosphere, authentic food (and service) and the vibey pavement scene, where pooches are most welcome.
+Known for its chic, pared-down atmosphere, authentic food (and service) and the vibey pavement scene, where pets

 We recommend The Patagonian grilled calamari tubes in garlic, chilli and lemon; the West Coast mussels: steamed and sautéed in a sauce of cream, white wine, red onion, paprika and parsley; the slow-cooked lamb with an ouzo-and-artichoke cream sauce and potato wedges; and all the mezze!

 Location Maria’s Greek Restaurant, 31 Barnet Street, Dunkley Square, Gardens, Cape Town

 When this century-old Victorian coach house was converted into a restaurant in 1984, it became the first restaurant in Cape Town to serve authentic Turkish cuisine.
 Anatoli has been around for some 30 years, but the passion is as bright as ever, thanks to owner Tayfun Aras who befriended the original founders and took over their legacy in 1998.
 The Middle Eastern flavours, exotic decor and classicl Turkish music all combine to create a dining experience straight out of Istanbul.